Generic Name: Iodixanol (EYE oh dix an ole)

 - Your blood work may need to be checked.
 Talk with your doctor.

-- Blood clots have happened with iodixanol when used with some heart procedures.
+- Health problems like blood clots have happened with iodixanol when used with some procedures.
 Sometimes, blood clots may cause heart attack and stroke, which may be deadly.
-Talk with the doctor.
+If you have questions, talk with the doctor.

 - If you have sickle cell disease, talk with your doctor.